 How to Fix the Problem

 Of all the reasons why air conditioner short cycling occurs, there are two you may be able to resolve on your own.
 First is your air filter.
 Turn off your system, then remove and replace the filter with one specified by the manufacturer before turning it back on.
 Next is your evaporator coils.
 Simply look at the coils, and if there is ice present, leave the system off until the coils completely defrost.
 If your air conditioner short cycling issue does not resolve, it is time to call a professional for help.
 You may need a smaller unit, you may need more refrigerant, or you may need to replace or repair electrical components inside your central air conditioner.

 If you are experiencing air conditioner short cycling, you are aware of the frustration and discomfort it can cause.
-The good news is that you can contact your local HVAC professionals for an inspection, diagnosis, and repair that can improve your home’s comfort and reduce your energy bills at the same time.
+The good news is that you can contact us for a Free AC inspection & diagnosis.
+We will outline the necessary repairs that can improve your home’s comfort and reduce your energy bills at the same time.